Lucretia Mott: Legacy

+In 2005, Mott was inducted into the National Abolition Hall of Fame, in Peterboro, New York.

-The Lucretia Mott School in Washington D.C. was named for her, as was P.S.
-215 Lucretia Mott, in Queens, New York City; the latter closed in 2015.
-The Lucretia Mott room at Friends House, London, UK is named after her.
+In 2015, P.S.
+215 Lucretia Mott, in Queens, New York City, closed; it was named for her.

 The U.S. Treasury Department announced in 2016 that an image of Mott will appear on the back of a newly designed $10 bill along with Sojourner Truth, Susan B. Anthony, Elizabeth Cady Stanton, Alice Paul and the 1913 Woman Suffrage Procession.
 Designs for new $5, $10 and $20 bills will be unveiled in 2020 in conjunction with the 100th anniversary of American women winning the right to vote via the Nineteenth Amendment.

+The Lucretia Mott School in Washington D.C. was named after her.

+The Lucretia Mott room in the Friends House in London is named after her, as is the Lucretia Mott room in the Friends Center in Philadelphia, and the Lucretia Mott room in Swarthmore College (formerly called the conference room Parrish E 254).